alexobviously/bishop/README.md

 * Winning the game on entering a region.
 For example, King of the Hill where the game ends when a player's king enters the centre.
 * Changing the behaviour of a piece if it's in a region.
 For example, soldiers in Xiangqi behave differently depending on which side of the river they're on.
 * Restricting the movement of pieces.
 For example, the advisors and generals in Xiangqi that cannot move out of their palace, and elephants that can't cross the river.
+* Allowing promotion only in a specific area (use `Variant.promotionOptions: RegionPromotion()`).
+* Allowing drops only in a specific area.

 To define region behaviour, you need one or more `BoardRegion` defintions in `Variant.regions`, and `RegionEffect`s in the pieces you want to use them, using the keys used to define them.
+For simple rectangular regions, you will usually want `RectRegion` (which also has factory constructors for common cases, e.g. a whole rank, a whole file).
+There are also `UnionRegion` and `IntersectRegion`, which allow combining multiple regions into one.

 A good simple example is the King of the Hill variant, in which a single region is defined in the centre of the board, and when a player moves their king into it, they win.
 The definition is below: